Colombia's Pacific Coast

 Here at the Humpback we take great pride and our dedicated to Conscious and Sustainable practices.
 We recycle the great majority of trash produced in the hostel, with separation of Glass, Aluminium, Paper, and Organic "Trash."
 There is no trash service from the local government given our location on the beach, hence we took the matter into our own hands, as we use these recycled materials for alternative construction methods!

 From there very beginning, we have invested heart and soul into the land.
-At this point we are blessed to have an extensive organic farm, where we have more than 15 types of fruit trees, and a wide array of herbs and vegetables.
-All of our fertilizer is produced in house through our kitchen compost, and our "baños secos" which are dry composting toilets.
-Through these methods we have been able to maintain healthy, productive, organic produce which we serve daily in our restaurant!
+At this point we are blessed to have an extensive organic garden, where we have more than 15 types of fruit trees, and a wide array of herbs and vegetables.
+All of our soil and fertilizer is produced in house with our kitchen compost.
+We have been able to maintain healthy, productive, organic produce which we serve daily in our restaurant!

 ~ There are daily flights from Medellin's Olaya Herrera Airport in El Poblado to Bahia Solano.
-For internet purchases you can try Satena Airlines for flights, as well as ADA Airlines, however if their flights are expensive or unavailable, we highly recommend Pacifico Tours who can sort out flights as well as tours!
+For flight purchases you can try:

 ~Alternatively you can take the cargo boat from Buenaventura to Bahia Solano, which leaves every Tuesday from Buenaventura, and every Saturday back from Bahia Solano to Buenaventura!
 Takes about 24 hours, costs 150,000 pesos, and includes 3 meals and a bunk bed!
 You can call the Captain Oscar at +57 3146178859 for info~ The boat leaves from the "Bodega de Renacer" in El Piñol area in Buenaventura.